-- Design books so as to maximize paper efficiency while respecting reasonable aesthetic standards and author and customer expectations.
+- Designing books so as to maximize paper efficiency while respecting reasonable aesthetic standards and author and customer expectations.

-- Partnering with our suppliers to realize greater efficiencies both up and down the supply chain via logistics and transportation choices.
+- Partnering with our suppliers to realise greater efficiencies both up and down the supply chain via logistics and transportation choices.

-- Planning our paper needs with as much lead time as possible in order to maximize the environmental profile of cargo ships or rail freight rather than less efficient truck transportation.
+- Planning our paper needs with as much lead time as possible in order to maximize the environmental profile of transportation.

-- Maximize paper recovery and recycling of returned books and packaging.
+- Maximise paper recovery and recycling of returned books and packaging.